-For software engineers and developers, it’s pretty fortunate to land in an ideal job and enjoying a career life in the current company, with comfortable paychecks received when doing interesting work we like.
+It’s pretty fortunate for software engineers and developers to land in an ideal job and enjoy a career life in the current company, with comfortable paychecks received when doing interesting work we like.
 However, it’s also quite common that during our spare time, we may ask ourselves a question: what should we do to help our career development?
 More or less, this question would appear in every software engineering professional’s mind.

 Today, let’s talk about what we should do when we do not intend to look for a job and change my current career life immediately.
 Most of the ideas come from the book Land the Tech Job You Love.

 Teaching and sharing are always an excellent way to improve your learning and make your knowledge base more solid.
 When trying to teach a concept to others, you need to gain the audiences’ interest in what you’re talking about.
 It would be best if you had a clear understanding of where the concept is in the big picture, and you have to figure out how to let a newbie getting hands dirty without being too confused and lost interest.